Joe12387/overpoweredjs-api/README.md

 # OverpoweredJS API Documentation

+## November Update
+Our infrastructure is fully scaled, and we’re currently focused on developing the control panel and website for our product.
+We’ve chosen DigitalOcean’s App Platform, which enables instant scaling based on demand.
+At present, our service operates on a blend of non-autoscaled shared and dedicated resources, as we have no paying customers.
+However, if you’re interested in accessing this service on dedicated, redundant, and autoscaled hardware for enhanced performance, please reach out: Joe@dreggle.com

 ## Overview
 OverpoweredJS is a browser fingerprinting API designed to identify and track browser instances.
 It helps website operators distinguish unique users and detect potential bots, enhancing website security.
 The service currently supports a wide range of browsers and is evolving into a commercial API priced by usage, though it remains free to use without signup or API key in its prototype stage.